AsnakeMulu/LagerBlogs/README.md

 ## Features

+- Login and Registration
 - Create new blog posts
 - View a list of all posts
 - View details of a single post
-- Update existing posts
+- comment on existing posts
-- Delete posts
+- Delete your own posts and comments
 - RESTful API with browsable interface

 ## Tech Stack